aptivator/suffixer/README.md

 #### Determining the Longest Repeating Substring

-`findLongestRepeating()` looks for a longest substring that occurs more than once.
-The function will error if a tree is built with more than one distinct string.
+`findLongestRepeating()` looks for the longest substring that occurs more than once.
+The function will error if a tree is built with more than one string.
 When successful, the method produces an object that contains a repeating substring plus indices at which the substring starts.
 Running this search on a string without repeats will return `undefined`.

 *Looking for the Longest Repeating Substring*